jjfalling/SuperPiPower/readme.md

 The interface is a very basic html web page that should work with any device with a modern web browser.

 Requires Config::Simple.
+The webserver or cgi user must have read access to /sys/class/gpio/.
+Sometimes this just works, sometimes you need to add the user to the gpio group.

-I use sudo and the following sudoers entry to allow the webserver to modify the gpio pins:
+For write access I use sudo and the following sudoers entry to allow the webserver to modify the gpio pins:

      www-data        ALL=(ALL) NOPASSWD:/bin/bash -c echo * > /sys/class/gpio/*